Heroes new logo

 • For those aged 6 to 12 years, screen time is otherwise linked to sleep disturbance.

-• 90% of the studies linking screen time and sleep difficulty among children attribute the problem to screen addiction which results in later bedtime and less time spent sleeping.
+• 90% of the studies linking screen time and sleep difficulty among children attribute the problem to screen addiction that results in later bedtime and less time spent sleeping.

 6) 1 to over 5 hours of screen time manifests behavioral problems among nearly half of children.